 As a new home inspector, I reached out to Scott seeking mentorship, and the information that he gave to me was invaluable, and I appreciate his effort for that.
 He has outstanding knowledge, and he operates his business very well.
 I highly recommend using his services. – Hud Malik

-Buffalo, NY is known to be the City of Good Neighbors, a great place to live in with plenty to offer for residents.
-With its current metro area population of over 885,000, Buffalo, NY has established itself in rising through the US economic ranks for its efforts in rapid development.
+Greenville is known to be the City of Good Neighbors, a great place to live with plenty to offer for residents.
+With its current metro area population of over 550,000, Greenville, SC has established itself in rising through the US economic ranks for its efforts in rapid development.

-Whether you’re starting a career, raising a family, or looking to retire, Buffalo, NY is among the best places that people of all ages and from all walks of life call home.
-And Mack Property Inspections will be there to make your home buying decision worthwhile.
+Whether you’re starting a career, raising a family, or looking to retire, Greenville is among the best places that people of all ages and from all walks of life call home.
+Mack Property Inspections will be there to make your home-buying decision worthwhile.

-Boasting over 20-years of top performance in the trades and home inspections, Scott Mack and his team of professionals employ their extensive knowledge of the industry following NYS Home Inspector Code of Ethics and InterNACHI Standards of Practice.
+Boasting over 20 years of top performance in the trades and home inspections, Scott Mack and his team of professionals employ their extensive knowledge of the industry following the SC Home Inspector Code of Ethics and InterNACHI Standards of Practice.
 Our certified home inspectors at Mack Property Inspections aim to provide quality services with your best interests in mind so that making your home purchase will be a smooth and successful journey.

 Because genuine care for your safety and peace of mind is what we stand for.
-Mack Property Inspection.
+Mack Property Inspections.